-Pastors and elders have been given the responsibility to lead and care for the flock (Christians and church members) and as such we should obey them (Romans 13:1-2, Hebrews 13:17), just as Moses was God’s representative before the people of Israel.
-If they sin or do something wrong they will be punished more severely than people who are not leaders (James 3:1).
+Pastors and elders have been given the responsibility to lead and care for the flock (Christians and church members), and as such we should obey them (Romans 13:1-2, Hebrews 13:17).
+They have a special position, just as Moses was God’s representative before the people of Israel.
+If they sin or do something wrong, they will be punished more severely than people who are not leaders (James 3:1).

-2) first go to the Pastor, elder or leader that you feel is in the wrong, and tell them why you are unhappy with them, or what is being preached or what is being said;
+- first go to the pastor, elder or leader that you feel is in the wrong, and tell them why you are unhappy with them, or what is being preached or what is being said;

-3) if the pastor/leader, is not able to explain how or why things have been said or done go to another leader of the church.
+- if the pastor/leader, is not able to explain how or why things have been said or done, go to another leader of the church.
 Explain the situation and why you feel it is wrong;

-4) if the other leader or leaders feel that you are right in your challenge, then you, plus the other leaders of the church need to go and talk with the pastor;
+- if the other leader or leaders feel that you are right in your challenge, then you, plus the other leaders of the church, need to go and talk with the pastor;

-5) if the Pastor still does not repent or accept that he is at fault, the leaders need to take steps to discipline or resolve the situation.
+- if the pastor still does not repent or accept that he is at fault, the leaders need to take steps to discipline or resolve the situation.

-As for you, you should pray for the Pastor, and in the event that nothing changes, leaving your church maybe something you should consider.
+As for you, you should pray for the pastor or elder, and in the event that nothing changes, leaving your church may be something you should consider.